 - As of February 10, 2021, plans and issuers must provide a comparative analysis if requested by plan participants, the Departments, or relevant state agencies.

-- Employers may want to check with their carrier (if fully insured) or third party administrator (if self-insured/level funded) to determine what steps are being taken to comply with the new requirements and to request a copy of the latest comparative analysis conducted (if any).
+- Employers may want to check with their carrier (if fully insured) or third party administrator (if self-insured/level funded) to determine what steps are being taken to comply with the new requirements, to request a copy of the latest comparative analysis and supporting documentation (if any), and to request a new comparative analysis be completed.

 - If a comparative analysis is requested, employers should work with their insurance carrier (if fully insured) or third-party administrator (if self-insured/level funded) to produce the analysis and relevant documentation.

-The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) prohibits plans from imposing higher financial requirements (such as insurance and copays) or stricter treatment limitations (such as visit limits) on mental health and substance use disorder (MH/SUD) benefits as compared to medical/surgical benefits.
-As such, plans and issuers can only impose non-quantitative treatment limitations (NQTLs) on MH/SUD benefits if the processes, strategies, evidentiary standards, or other factors used for applying such NQTLs are comparable to those used for medical/surgical benefits.
+The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) prohibits group health plans sponsored by employers with more than 50 employees from imposing higher financial requirements (such as insurance and copays) or stricter treatment limitations (such as visit limits) on mental health and substance use disorder (MH/SUD) benefits as compared to medical/surgical benefits.
+As such, plans and issuers are prohibited from imposing more restrictive non-quantitative treatment limitations (NQTLs) on MH/SUD benefits that may result in MU/SUD claims being reviewed with more scrutiny and more frequently than medical/surgical claims.

 On December 27, 2020, the CAA was passed, which amended the MHPAEA to expressly require group health plans that offered MH/SUD benefits to perform and document a comparative analysis on the design and application of NQTLs on MH/SUD benefits.
+The NQTL comparative analysis must look at the internal process that plans use to review and approve MU/SUD claims and compare it to the process used for medical/surgical claims to ensure they are “in parity.”
 As of February 10, 2021, plans and issuers must make this comparative analysis available to plan participants and applicable federal or state agencies upon request.

 Frequently Asked Questions